jojokarlin/Git_DRI_Jan_2017/5_gitAction.md

 ## Git Commit

+To _commit_ a file, you put your file in the wings, ready to step out onto the stage!

 Use the command:

 `git commit -a`

-`-a` commits all files that have been added. ~~A text editor will then open up and prompt you to enter a description of changes.~~ Be concise!
+`-a` commits all files that have been added.
+A text editor will then open up and prompt you to enter a description of changes.
+Be concise!

-You can also type:
+You can also type your message right into the command line:

 `git commit -m "(add a message here about the commits you're making)"`

-This will let you type your message right into the command line.

 Remember, being brief but descriptive about changes will let both you and your collaborators know the differences between your versions.

 Congrats!
-You've committed your first changes to your Git repo.
+You've committed your first changes to your local Git repo.
+Now, how do you get these changes onto a shared GitHub so that others can see your good work?
+How do you get your files to get on the stage to dazzle the audience?

 ## Setting up Your Remote Repo